 - Working knowledge of proper care and handling of photos, slides, negatives, and other paper-based materials

-- High level of computer/technical skills, including MS office (particularly Excel), working with collaborative/shared document environments like Google Docs, digital photography apps (Adobe Photoshop and/or Lightroom), and a basic understanding of database administration
+- High level of computer/technical skills, including Microsoft Office (particularly Excel), working with collaborative/shared document environments like Google Docs, digital photography apps (Adobe Photoshop and/or Lightroom), and a basic understanding of database administration

 - Self-directed and independent, with the ability to work in a multi-cultural and multi-lingual team environment (English is the primary language at ACOR).

 - Excellent organizational skills with a high attention to detail

 - Knowledge of the geography and history of Jordan and the Middle East is helpful but not required

 - Knowledge of Arabic language is helpful but not required